Mohammad Alftih & Randa Kharboutly

 He finished his business degree in the same year I started high school.
 I spent most of my time studying because I wanted to be a pharmacist.
 I became a licensed pharmacist at 20 years old.
 Later, I decided to pursue my doctorate in pharmacy in England.

-In my second year in graduate school, war broke out in Iraq, forcing me and my family to leave and jeopardising the funding of my education.
+In my second year in graduate school, war broke out in Iraq, forcing my family and me to leave and jeopardizing the funding of my education.
 With hard work, I managed to finish my degree.
 By then, I had a wife and two children.
 My wife and I decided that moving to Canada would be best for our family.
 My wife had been offered a job in Peterborough, and while we knew nothing about the town, we decided to accept the job offer.

 Thirty years ago, Peterborough was a very small town.
-Not many job opportunities exist for a pharmacist with a PhD, so I opted towards licensing that would allow me to practice in retail pharmacy.
-This was achieved within a year of arriving in Canada, but it was not easy.
-I had to pass all of the required exams and complete my internship at pharmacies outside of Peterborough.
+Not many job opportunities exist for a pharmacist with a Ph.D., so I opted for licensing that would allow me to practice in retail pharmacy.
+This was achieved within a year of arriving in Canada but it was not easy.
+I had to pass all required exams and complete my pharmacy internship outside of Peterborough.

 The hard work and dedication paid off.
-As soon as I got my licence, I opened a pharmacy in downtown Peterborough.
-It was not the best location, so a year later, I decided to open another pharmacy in the north end of the city.
-Eight years later, I went on to open a third location in a medical centre in the west end of the city.
+As soon as I got my license, I opened a pharmacy in downtown Peterborough.
+It was not the best location, so a year later, I opened another pharmacy in the city’s north end.
+Eight years later, I went on to open a third location in a medical centre at the west end of the city.
 A few years later, I sold all three pharmacies.
-Today, I own the Fadhil Pharmacy located in the north end of Peterborough.
+Today, I own the Fadhil Pharmacy in the north end of Peterborough.